rajeevnith/django-oauth2-provider/README.rst

 *django-oauth2-provider* is a Django application that provides customizable OAuth2\-authentication for your Django projects.
-The current pip version does not work with Django 1.9.7.
-So I created this fork which is compatible with Django 1.9.7.
+The current version does not work with Django 1.9.7.
+So I created this fork which is compatible with latest available version of Django i.e1.9.7.

 Add following line in your
 requirements.txt to use this package